sanderslab/magellanmapper/docs/install.md

 ### Update the Conda or Venv environment

-Sometimes a virtual environment update is required for new depdendencies.
+Sometimes a virtual environment update is required for new dependencies.
 - To update a Conda environment, rerun the `bin/setup_conda` (macOS/Linux) or `bin\setup_conda.bat` (Windows) script
 - To update a Venv environment, rerun the `bin/setup_venv.sh` (macOS/Linux) or `bin\setup_venv.bat` (Windows) script